Shuffle/openapi-apps/README.md

 # OpenAPI
 A directory to be used for OpenAPI specifications and Documentation.
-Some are made by Shuffle, while other's are contributed or gathered by others.
+Contains just a SMALL subset of [all APIs we support](https://shuffler.io/search).
+Some are made by Shuffle, while other's are community contributed.

 **[More than 2500 apps on shuffler.io/search](https://shuffler.io/search)**